Rodrigossz/Microsoft-AI-Links/README.md

-# Microsoft's LearnAI Team - Links
+# Microsoft's AI Links

-Useful Links for Artificial Intelligence, Data Science, IoT and Analytics within Microsoft Platform
+Useful Links for Artificial Intelligence, Data Science, IoT and Analytics within Microsoft Platform.
+If you are a FTE, ask me about the Microsoft internal links.

-## LearnAI Key Information
+## Old LearnAI links (now we are ACE = AI Customer Engineering)

 + Portal - http://aka.ms/LearnAI-portal
 + Public Trainings - http://aka.ms/LearnAI-trainings